britthubs/CharacterStats/README.md

 ### Usage
-To make sure the right packages are installed, in the terminal write: ```pip install -r requirements.txt``` The user adds their character's name when asked and will get their character's health.
-They can decide if they want to add another character or not.
+To make sure the right packages are installed, in the terminal write: ```pip install -r requirements.txt```

-At the end, there is a summary of every character and their stats (colour coordinated).
+The user can choose the method that will be used to roll stats, add the name of their character and decide if they want to roll for other characters.
+After this, they can decide if they want to add another character or not.
+When all characters are added, the user chooses to not add any more characters and a summary of all characters and stats (colour coded) will be given.

 ## Process